Mardi Himal Trek

 • Avoid the crowd of Annapurna Base Camp Trek in the peak season and enjoy the solitude of nature all by yourself.

 The Journey to Hidden Himalayan Gems adventure offers stunning mountain views.
 Notable peaks include Mardi Himal, Annapurna South, and Machhapuchhre.
 The trek is about 200 kilometers (14 miles) from the Capital City, Kathmandu.
-To reach Pokhara, take a bus ride for 6 to 7 hours or take a direct flight for 30 minutes, followed by a 2-hour ride to Kande.
-Immerse Yourself in the Beauty of the Nepal Mardi Himal trek has gained popularity with its panoramic Annapurna views, less crowded trails, and diverse landscapes.
+To reach Pokhara, take a 6- to 7-hour bus ride or a 30-minute direct flight, then continue by bus for 2 hours to Kande.
+The Nepal Mardi Himal trek has gained popularity for its panoramic views of Annapurna, less-crowded trails, and diverse landscape

-After Breakfast drive towards Kande, the starting point of the trek.
-It takes about 2 hours to ride via hemja.
-We will begin our trekking adventure upon reaching here, leading us to the Australian Base Camp.
+After breakfast, drive towards Kande, the starting point of the trek.
+It takes about 2 hours to ride via Hemja.
+We will begin our trekking adventure upon reaching here, which will lead us to the Australian Base Camp.
 There, we will make a short stop for lunch while enjoying the beautiful views of the Himalayas.

 Resuming our journey, we will get to Deurali.
 From Deurali, the trail is rather relaxing as we walk through the thick forest.
 There are a few uphill and downhill walks before we reach the forest camp for the night.
 The forest camp has about ten tea houses where we can get good food and comfortable sleep.